 - Familiarity with piping isometric drawings will be added advantage

 Piping Stress Analysis is one of the critical activities in Piping Design.
 The critical piping systems must be checked by performing an analysis to ensure that the system will work as intended throughout its design life without failure.
 Caesar II by Hexagon is the most widely used Pipe Stress Analysis software and is controlling the major market share in piping stress analysis applications. this course will help the students to learn the basics of pipe stress analysis, the code and standard requirements, inputs required for performing pipe stress analysis, etc. The course will guide the student about the load case requirements and the steps to create load cases.
 Finally, an analysis of a pump piping system will be undertaken as a case study.
 In that, the student will learn how to read isometrics, what parameters to check for modeling lines, what inputs and parameters are required for pump piping stress analysis, what are all the considerations for analysis, where to check nozzle loading requirements, etc. So, the complete course will guide the student in step-by-step methods to perform and learn pipe stress analysis.

 Through this course the students will learn the following:

 - Anyone who wish to learn piping stress analysis steps and methodologies should take this course.

-I am a mechanical engineer and currently working as a Piping and Pipeline Stress Engineer with relevant experience in the field of oil and gas, chemical, petrochemical, water, and refinery.
+I am a mechanical engineer and currently working as a Piping and Pipeline Stress Engineer with more than 20 years of relevant experience in the fields of oil and gas, chemical, petrochemical, water, and refinery.
 In my leisure time, I do blogging on piping and other related engineering sectors to help newcomers learn whatever I know.
-For more insight regarding pipe stress analysis, you can visit my blog whatispipingdotcom.
+For more insight regarding pipe stress analysis, you can visit my blog whatispiping(dot)com